Hill figure: Terminology

 Geoglyph is the usual term for structures carved into or otherwise made from rock formations.

 In 1949, Morris Marples "half-humorously" coined the words "leucippotomy for the cutting of white horses and gigantotomy for the cutting of giants on rare occasions".
 Though neither word appears in the Oxford English Dictionary, the terms occasionally appear in print.

-Construction
+Construction and maintenance

 Until recently, three methods were used to construct white hill figures.